If you are dealing with the passing of a loved one and need to administer their estate or go through the Probate process, we are here for you.

 Whether expected or completely out of the blue, the death of a loved one can be a very traumatic experience for the entire family.
-Many people have difficulty learning how to move on with life without that beloved family member, much less deal with the confusing and time-consuming legal issues that arise upon the death of an individual with probate.
+Many people have difficulty learning how to move on with life without that beloved family member, much less deal with the confusing and time-consuming legal issues that arise upon the death of an individual with the administering of their estate.

 What is Probate?